FedOS-in/backend/ROUTES.md

 ## Notes

 - API uses Prisma and PostgreSQL.
+- The root `/` and `/health` endpoints are outside the `/api` prefix.
+- Federation-node deletion is a soft delete.
 - `POST /api/forms` creates nested `FormField` records.
 - `PUT /api/forms/:id` reconciles form fields by updating existing fields, creating new fields, and deleting removed ones.
+- Forms store `subscriptionAmount` and `paymentPeriod`.
 - `approvalStatus` is stored as an integer value and is referenced by `FederationUser.approvalStatus`.
+- `paymentStatus` is stored as an integer ID and references `PaymentStatus.id`.
+- Federation-user responses exclude `passwordHash`.